-Students must complete at least 36 semester hours of their upper-level work, including all upper-level methods courses, at Florida College in order to receive the Bachelor of Science degree in Elementary Education.
+Students must complete all upper division methods courses at Florida College, in order to receive the Bachelor of Science degree in Elementary Education.
+Students may petition the department chair for exceptions if emergencies arise.

 Commencement

 Candidates for the Bachelor of Science degree in Elementary Education must participate in Commencement in the year of completing their other requirements.
 Any exceptions must be cleared with the Academic Dean of the College.